-9.4 District Curriculum Committee

-- 9.4.1 This District Curriculum Committee (DCC) will serve as a forum for curricular concerns throughout the district, including but not limited to State Department of Education Model Curriculum Standards, the California Common Core Standards, District Courses of Study, online learning, curriculum alignment, staff development, curriculum practices and methodologies, integrated curriculum and small learning community development, testing, evaluation, and accountability.
-It will serve as a vehicle for district-wide articulation of resources such as special projects, site councils, site priorities, and district-wide priorities. - 9.4.2 In order to achieve a better curriculum balance at NJUHSD, it is necessary to have a group which represents all areas of the curriculum.
+- 9.4 District Curriculum Committee - 9.4.1 This District Curriculum Committee (DCC) will serve as a forum for curricular concerns throughout the district, including but not limited to State Department of Education Model Curriculum Standards, the California Common Core Standards, District Courses of Study, online learning, curriculum alignment, curriculum practices and methodologies, testing, evaluation, and accountability. - 9.4.2 In order to achieve a better curriculum balance at NJUHSD, it is necessary to have a group which represents all areas of the curriculum.
 The configuration of the committee shall be as set forth in 9.4.3 and 9.4.4 below.